About Us

 And then a wonderful thing happened …

-A friend of one of our Cactus members heard about boys team charity and gathered a group together in the Thousand Oaks area of Southern California and started the Conejo Valley League.
+A friend of a Cactus League member heard about boys team charity and gathered a group together in the Thousand Oaks area of Southern California and started the Conejo Valley League.

-A mother in Northern California found btc through a web search and started the Pleasanton League, followed very shortly in a similar manner by the Granite Bay and Lamorinda Leagues.
+A mother in Northern California discovered btc through a simple web search, and from there, the Pleasanton League, was born.
+This initiative quickly sparked similar efforts, with the Granite Bay and Lamorinda Leagues following shortly after.

-And someone in Colorado, had a friend that was involved in an Arizona League and she gathered a group of friends and they started the Mile High League in the Denver area.
+In Colorado, a parent with a friend involved in an Arizona league gathered a group of like-minded individuals and founded the Mile High League in the Denver area.

 … and since then, growth has exploded!